 What do I have to do to pass my Initial Qualification and become a commercial driver?

-There are now four different modules to the LGV (HGV) Category C (Class II) or C1 (7.5 Tonner) driving test:
+There are now four different modules to gaining the LGV or PCV driving licenses:

-Module 1 - Theory Test - LGV Multiple Choice & LGV Hazard Perception Test
+Module 1 - Theory Test - Multiple Choice & Hazard Perception Test

-Module 2 - Theory Test - LGV Driver CPC Case Study
+Module 2 - Theory Test - Driver CPC Case Study

-Module 3 - Practical Test - Cat.
-C or C1 Practical Driving Test
+Module 3 - Practical Test - Practical Driving Test

-Module 4 - Practical Test - LGV Driver CPC Practical Demonstration Test
+Module 4 - Practical Test - Driver CPC Practical Demonstration Test

-Once driving test candidates have passed all four modules, they then become fully qualified rigid truck drivers and will receive a Driver CPC Card, which will cover them for five years!
+Once driving test candidates have passed all four modules, they then become fully qualified LGV or PCV driver and will receive a Driver Qualification Card, which will cover them for five years!
 Within those five years drivers are required to under-go their Periodic Training which will then cover them for another five years, and so on.